gsoosk/VirtualNetworkRouting/README.md

 ```

 ## How to use
-With help command you see how the whole node program works :
+With help command, you see how the whole node program works :
 ```
 > help
 - help, h: Print this list of commands